Nguni peoples: History

+Nguni ancestors had migrated within South Africa to present-day KwaZulu-Natal by the 1st century CE and were also present in the Transvaal region at the same time.
+These partially nomadic ancestors of the modern Nguni peoples brought with them sheep, cattle, goats, and horticultural crops, many of which had never been used in South Africa at that time.

 Other provinces in present-day South Africa, such as the Cape, saw the emergence of Nguni speakers around the same time.
 Some groups split off and settled along the way, while others kept going.
 Thus, the following settlement pattern formed: the southern Ndebele in the north, the Swazi in the northeast, the Xhosa in the south, and the Zulu towards the east.
 Because these peoples had a common origin, their languages and cultures show marked similarities.
 Partial ancestors of the Nguni eventually met and merged with San hunters, which accounts for the use of click consonants in the languages of the Nguni.

 Many tribes and clans in KwaZulu-Natal are said to have been forcibly united under Shaka Zulu.
 Shaka Zulu's political organization was efficient in integrating conquered tribes, partly through the age regiments, where men from different villages bonded with each other.